 When traffic exceeds user-defined limits, use the DSCP Mapping Page to configure the DSCP tag to use in place of the incoming DSCP tags.

-- DSCP In DSCP tag on an incoming packet. - DSCP Out Sets a new DSCP tag to incoming tag.
+- DSCP In DSCP tag on incoming packets. - DSCP Out Sets a new DSCP tag on outgoing packets.

 Web - Click Policy, Advanced Mode, Policy Map, DSCP Mapping.
 Define the fields, and click Apply.